Shrinks99/recipes/content/breakfast/henrys-cereal-mix.md

 ### Instructions

-1. Fill a bowl with half of both cereal types
+1. Fill a bowl with half of both cereal types.
-2. Top with dried cranberries
+2. Top with dried cranberries.
-3. Stir until homogenous
+3. Stir until homogenous.
-4. Add milk
+4. Add milk.

 ### Comments